Messing With Bigfoot

 “That makes sense to me,” Linas said.

 I don’t know what got into us.
 One minute we were sneaking back to our tents and the next minute we were sneaking up to Scooter’s car.
 It was a four-door Ford Country Sedan.
-After checking the driver’s door, it was unlocked, and quietly opening it, putting the manual gear into neutral, the next minute we were all at the back pushing the car down the slope toward the lake.
+After checking the driver’s door, finding it was unlocked, and quietly opening it, putting the manual gear into neutral, the next minute we were all at the back pushing the car down the slope toward the lake.

 Nobody said a word when it got stuck in the muck.
 The water slurped up to the front bumper.
-Nobody said a word when we slouched back to our tents and threw ourselves down on our sleeping bags.
+Nobody still said a word when we slouched back to our tents and threw ourselves down on our sleeping bags.

-The next morning, we were woken up by ferocious bursts of anger and dismay.
+The next morning we were woken up by ferocious bursts of anger and dismay.
 We were bum rushed out of our tents and lined up in a row.
 We could see the shipwrecked Ford down the bank.
 Scooter read us the riot act.
+None of us had any idea he knew so many swear words.
+He gave each of us the third-degree, face to face, glaring, but nobody was talking.

 “I will give you one last chance,” he finally said.
 “Whoever did this step forward, apologize, know that you broke the code of scouting, and we will forgive.”